 5 Questions You Should Always Ask The Veterinarian About Your Pet

 If you are the owner of a new pet, you may be feeling unsure that you are providing the best care for your furry friend at home.
-All animals have different wants, needs and demands, providing these correctly often weighs on the conscience of a pet owner.
-If you are unsure, consider asking your veterinarian these following five questions.
+All animals have different wants, needs, and demands, and providing these correctly often weighs on the conscience of a pet owner.
+If you are unsure, consider asking your veterinarian the following five questions.

-Ask your veterinarian to check that your pet falls within an acceptable weight range for their size and breed.
+Ask your veterinarian to check that your pet falls within an acceptable weight range for its size and breed.
 If there does turn out to be a weight issue, the vet will be able to work with you to ensure a healthy diet for your pet.
-This leads us onto question number two.
+This leads us to question number two.

 #2 Is there a better or more appropriate food for my pet?

 Providing the best nutrition for your pet is a crucial part of maintaining a healthy weight.
 Puppies and kittens will require special nutrition to aid their growth, whilst older animals may find a change to their diet affects their digestion.

 The veterinarian is one of the best people to ask about your pet’s diet.
 A vet will be able to make recommendations based on your pet’s age, lifestyle, and other contributing factors.

 When young animals such as kittens and puppies are born they are protected from infection by their mother’s milk, provided that she has been properly vaccinated.
 This protection only lasts a few weeks, so your pet will need regular vaccinations from an early age.

 Some vaccinations for pets, like humans, require booster shots.
 The best way to stay on top of your pet’s vaccinations is to check with your veterinarian and follow their recommendations.

 #4 Can you recommend a flea treatment for my pet?